xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/mocks.md

         });
 ```

-Here `when` refer to `Mockito.when()` used with static import.
+Here `when` refers to `Mockito.when()` used with a static import.

 !!! important
-    Guice AOP would not be applied to mocks (only guice-managed beans support AOP)
+    Guice AOP would not be applied to mocks (only Guice-managed beans support AOP)

-You can also provide a pre-created mock instance (this does not make much sence, but possible):
+You can also provide a pre-created mock instance (this does not make much sense, but is possible):

 ```java
 hook.mock(Service.class, mockInstance);